 The piece, being traced onto its fusible, ironed onto the wrong side of the background, cut out and ironed onto the right side of the top fabric went to my EOB Machine Elf, Ruth Ann.
 She then did the machine Appli-quilting using the different colored threads I gave her. (see Majesty for Machine: Vibrant)

-The piece was better, but I still didn't see materialize what I saw in my head.
+The piece was better, but I still didn't see what I saw in my head materialize.
 The design wasn't visible enough, so the piece wasn't popping the way I wanted.